ChiomaScripts/My-Portfolio/Emotion Annotation of Customer Reviews/README.md

 2. **Data Cleaning and Preprocessing**:
    - Removed duplicates, special characters, and stopwords using **NLTK**.
    - Tokenized and lemmatized text for better feature extraction.
+   - Aspect Segmentation using MS Excel VBA and Spacy Library.

 3. **Annotation**:
    - Manually annotated over 4k reviews in MS Excel.